seban-slt/w3-32K_writer/readme.md

 the code is divided into two files:

 `w3_prox.xsm` - this is main code for the program `loader.xsm` - this is loader code.
-This code is included by `w3_prog.xsm` and then placed at 1st page/sector of SRAM memory during programming the cartridge.
+The loader code is included by `w3_prog.xsm` and then placed at 1st page/sector of SRAM memory during programming the cartridge.
 On next pages of memory is located the file that was loaded into buffer before programming the cartridge.

 The code is written in 6502 assembly language, and to compile you must use the [XASM assembler](https://github.com/pfusik/xasm) by 0xF (a.k.a Piotr Fusik)